robin-rpr/calos/doc/faq.rst

 Recall that bind-mounting to a path that does not exist in a read-only image fails::

-  $ ch-run -b /tmp/baz:/mnt/baz /var/tmp/image -- ls /mnt
+  $ clearly run -b /tmp/baz:/mnt/baz /var/tmp/image -- ls /mnt
-  ch-run[40498]: error: can't mkdir: /var/tmp/image/mnt/baz: Read-only file system (clearly_misc.c:582 30)
+  clearly run[40498]: error: can't mkdir: /var/tmp/image/mnt/baz: Read-only file system (misc.c:582 30)

 That’s fine; we’ll just use :code:`--write-fake` to create a writeable overlay on the container.
 Then we can make any mount points we need.
 Right?

 ::

-  $ ch-run -W /var/tmp/image -- mkdir /qux      # succeeds
+  $ clearly run -W /var/tmp/image -- mkdir /qux      # succeeds
-  $ ch-run -W /var/tmp/image -- mkdir /mnt/baz  # fails
+  $ clearly run -W /var/tmp/image -- mkdir /mnt/baz  # fails
   mkdir: can't create directory '/mnt/baz': Permission denied

 Wait — why could we create a subdirectory of (container path) :code:`/` but